twitter/caladrius/docs/caladrius_design/caladrius_design.md

 A copy of the configuration object is passed to all Model implementations so configuration options specific to an implementation can be added to the configuration files and will be available at run time.

+# Planned work

+The design above represents a final vision for the Caladrius system.
+With limited time available certain features will need to be prioritised.
+Below is a plan for the implementation of a minimum viable test system:

+1) Week commencing 9th April:
+    - Finish design document
+    - Complete Cuckoo and Heron TMaster metrics interfaces

+2) Week commencing 16th April:

+3) Week commencing 23rd April:

+4) Week commencing 30th April:

+5) Week commencing 7th May:

+6) Week commencing 14th May:

+7) Week commencing 21st May:

+8) Week commencing 28th May:

+9) Week commencing 4th June: